 Is Oula’s prenatal care and delivery covered by insurance?

-Oula accepts all major insurance plans, including Medicaid.
+Oula accepts most major insurance plans, including Medicaid.
 We do not have any additional fees.
-Most insurance plans will cover the full cost of maternity care, including your visits testing, ultrasounds, and the delivery itself.
-Just email email@example.com if you’d like us to verify your specific plan.
+Most insurance plans will cover the full cost of maternity care, including your visits, testing, ultrasounds, and the delivery itself.
+Just email firstname.lastname@example.org if you’d like us to verify your specific plan.
 We are also happy to provide specific CPT codes if you would like to check on extra tests such as the NIPT genetic screening blood test.

 Are Oula’s extra services such as nutrition and mental health covered by insurance?

 For appointments outside of traditional clinical care such as nutrition, lactation consulting, the cost of these will depend on your specific insurance plan.
 You also can pay out-of-pocket, with sliding scale options for those in need.